larrykoubiak/npp-plugins/MultiClipboard/readme.txt

 - For paste all, allow customisable text in between items
 - Improve the options dialog.
 It doesn't scale well when more options are added
 - Create a custom made paste menu, so that 2nd item can be automatically selected
+- Allow drag and drop to reorder clipboard list.
+Implement listbox as OLE drop target

 Acknowledgements
 ----------------